OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Training

 \section{Training}

-We want to be able to include bases that are non-differentiable so that we can express a wide range of functions and programs.
-Additionally, while local minima are often ``good enough'' for deep learning, symbolic regression typically wants to be able to escape local minima and explore a broader range of functions.
-To approach this, we propose a loss function and a training method that combine gradient based optimization and evolutionary strategies for efficient global exploration of the function space.
+To express a wide range of functions, we include non-differentiable and fast-growing primitives.
+Additionally, in symbolic regression, we are interested in finding global minima.
+To address these constraints, we implement a loss function and training method that combine gradient-based optimization and sampling-based strategies for efficient global exploration of the possible functions.
+Our loss function and training procedure are closely related to those proposed by \citet{petersen2021deep}, differing mainly in the fitness function and regularization terms.